uselagoon/lagoon-sync/README.md

 Successfully updated binary at: /usr/bin/lagoon-sync
 ```

-You can check version with `lagoon-sync --version`
+You can check version with `$ lagoon-sync --version`

 ## Installing binary from script - Drupal example